Axact: History

 Axact was founded by Shoaib Ahmed Shaikh, who serves as its chairman.
 It is based in Karachi, and has over 2,000 employees.
 According to Shaikh, the company was founded in 1997 with fewer than 10 employees working in a single room.
 In 2013 he said Axact was the world's leading IT company and that it had eight broad-business units and products, more than 5,200 employees, and associated globally and as many as 8.3 million customers worldwide.
 The company website said in 2015 that the company had 10 diverse business units that offer more than 23 products, more than two billion users, and a global presence across 6 continents, 120 countries and 1,300 cities with more than 25,000 employees and associates.
+Axact's employee figures on its website contradict each other.